Frozen Food Storage Tips

 Food packaged for storage inside freezer.

+Always remember to use frozen foods as soon as possible for the best results.
 Here are some general guidelines for frozen food storage success.

-For best results, package foods for freezing in bags or containers designed for freezers, or wrap food in foil or plastic bags.
+For best results, package foods for freezing in bags or containers designed for freezers or wrap food in foil or plastic bags.
 Don't use cans or glass for frozen food storage.

-Get in the habit of writing the date on your bags or containers and always try to use the oldest first.
-And remember to check your freezer temperature regularly to make sure it's between 0 F and 5 F. Don't rely on the little freezer gauge (1-5).
+Make it a habit to write the date on your bags or containers and always try to use the oldest first.
+Also, remember to check your freezer temperature regularly to ensure it's between 0 F and 5 F.

 • Bread: 2 months